Jack Collom

-John Aldridge "Jack" Collom (November 8, 1931 – July 2, 2017) was an American poet, essayist, and creative writing pedagogue.
+John Aldridge Collom (November 8, 1931 – July 2, 2017) was an American poet, essayist, and creative writing pedagogue.
 Included among the twenty-five books he published during his lifetime were Red Car Goes By: Selected Poems 1955–2000; Poetry Everywhere: Teaching Poetry Writing in School and in the Community; and Second Nature, which won the 2013 Colorado Book Award for Poetry.
 In the fields of education and creative writing, he was involved in eco-literature, ecopoetics, and writing instruction for children.

 Life and work

 Jack Collom was born John Aldridge Collom in Chicago on November 8, 1931.
 He and his sister Jane Wodening grew up in the small town of Western Springs, Illinois, spent much of his time birdwatching, and over the years became an inveterate bird-watcher.
 Collom moved to Fraser, Colorado in 1947.
 He studied forestry at Colorado A&M College where he earned a B.S. in 1952.
 Afterwards, he spent four years in the U.S. Air Force and he started writing poetry in 1955 while stationed in Tripoli, Libya.
 His unit was next stationed at Neubiberg, a base just south of Munich in Bavaria.
 It is there he met his first wife (a native German) in 1956.
-Jack moved back to the US after his discharge from the military but soon returned to Germany for a brief time to get married.
+Collom moved back to the US after his discharge from the military but soon returned to Germany for a brief time to get married.
 They naturalized back to America in 1959 where he worked in factories for twenty years while writing poetry.

-Jack received his B.A. in English (1972) and M.A. in English literature (1974) from the University of Colorado where he had studied on the G.I.
+Collom received his B.A. in English (1972) and M.A. in English literature (1974) from the University of Colorado where he had studied on the G.I.
 Bill.
 In 1974, he began teaching in the "Poetry-in-the-Schools" programs in Colorado, Wyoming, and Nebraska.
 In 1980, he began teaching poetry in the public schools of New York City, by way of the "Poets In Public Service" and "Teachers & Writers" programs.
 Collom continued to teach creative writing to children for the next 35 years in both elementary and secondary schools, where he developed a pedagogy for this type of educational approach.